Feelings & Emotions

 Lauren Kerstein

 Calvin is in foster care, and he wants to trust someone, anyone, but is afraid to open his heart.
 He has lived in a lot of houses, but he still hasn't found his home.
-When he moves in with Maggie, she shows him respect, offers him kindness, and makes him see things in himself that he's never noticed before.
+When he moves in with Maggie, she shows him respect, offers him kindness, and

 Read More View in Catalog